WrestleMania XXVI: Background

-The event was held at the University of Phoenix Stadium in the Phoenix suburb of Glendale, Arizona.
+The 26th annual WrestleMania was held at the University of Phoenix Stadium in the Phoenix suburb of Glendale, Arizona.

 WrestleMania is considered World Wrestling Entertainment's (WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
-WrestleMania XXVI featured wrestlers from the Raw and SmackDown brand divisions.

 Global Spectrum, the University of Phoenix Stadium's operator, had worked in previous years with WWE to recruit the event to its venue in the Phoenix suburb of Glendale, Arizona.
 On January 18, 2008, Global Spectrum publicly announced its intention to host WrestleMania in 2010.
 The event gained media attention in the weeks prior when a photo of Wayne Gretzky, then head coach of the Phoenix Coyotes, wearing a shirt promoting the event surfaced in the Swedish newspaper Expressen.
-At a press conference on February 24, 2009, at the University of Phoenix Stadium, WrestleMania XXVI was formally announced to be held at the venue on March 28, 2010; it marked the first time a WrestleMania had taken place in the state of Arizona.
+At a press conference on February 24, 2009, at the University of Phoenix Stadium, WrestleMania XXVI was formally announced to be held at the venue on March 28, 2010, featuring wrestlers from the Raw and SmackDown brand divisions.
+This marked the first time for a WrestleMania to take place in the U.S. state of Arizona.
 Tickets for the event went on sale November 7, 2009, at 10:00am MST.